lewis-r-white/QuantAQ_ghana/README.md

    The final dataset combines monitor names, location coordinates, spatial metadata, and population information into a single CSV file:
    `data/monitor_community_info.csv`

-This reference file is used in downstream analyses for spatial mapping, clustering, and aggregating pollution data by community.
+This reference file is used in analyses for spatial mapping, clustering, and aggregating pollution data by community.

 # 5. Analysis